SJ23 Tech Tip D07, (Updated 2022-11-28) Bob Schimmel. | |||||||

 course when turned around and for others it is a mobility

 DOCKING - When docking solo with the outboard at idle I move into the slip ever so slowly in a slight angle toward the finger.
 I gently nudge the bow against the spine of the dock, then rotate the outboard a bit to push the stern against the finger.
 This will pin the boat against the finger, allowing me to step on the dock to snub the mooring lines before Panache starts to move.
-This maneuver is usually a piece of cake by shifting the outboard in and out of gear with the throttle at idle.
+This manoeuvre is usually a piece of cake by shifting the outboard in and out of gear with the throttle at idle.
 Sometimes it is easier said than done.
 This is one manoeuvre where you don't want a following wind!
 Oh, one more thing, remember to set the spring lines on your boat.
 They are the most effective lines to stop the fore aft motion of the boat, keeping it off the dock.
 SHIFTER - What makes the docking process simple is if you can easily adjust the shifter and throttle.
 Shown here is one person's DIY solution installed on a SJ23 MKII.
-He attached a 3/4" PVC tube to a screw bolted through the top of the gear shift lever, thereby extending the shift control to the cockpit.
+He attached a 3/4" PVC tube to a screw bolted through the top of the gear shift lever, thereby extending the shift control up to the cockpit.
 The design has enough play to permit raising/lowering, tipping and about 100 of rotation of the outboard due to the loose joint.
 So simple and yet so effective at minimizing the most frustrating part of docking.
 Now this is a civilized way to shift an outboard and offers the best bang for your buck.
-THROTTLE - Yamaha and some other manufacturers make a throttle lever extension that slips over the existing throttle lever, raising the throttle arm to transom height.
+THROTTLE - Yamaha and some other manufacturers make a throttle lever extension that slips over the existing throttle lever, raising the throttle lever to transom height.
 This makes it easier and quicker to adjust the throttle.
-This control isn't for everyone.
-Panache's outboard bracket has too much up/down movement to make this extension useful.
+This control isn't for everyone and Panache's outboard bracket has too much up/down movement to make this extension useful.
 You still have to reach down there to start and stop the outboard though.
 Oh well.
 Hmmm, maybe I could add start & stop switches to the stick and include a safety slider to prevent accidental operation?
 Nah, not worth it.
 Notice the multi-purchase easy outboard lift copied directly from "another famous 23' yacht."
 Such cheekiness!
 Also a full pushpit and split backstay.
 PANACHE INSTALL 2010 - Having installed and used a similar shift extender made from an aluminum ski pole, I have since shortened it so it protrudes less into the cockpit than shown below.
 I was unknowingly pushing the pole back with my hip, shifting the outboard to neutral, just when I needed some push for the final approach into the slip.
 This was confusing when I found myself floating towards my neighbour in the slip.
 As a guide, I shortened the pole so when the outboard is in reverse, the end is 4" inboard of the transom.
 Neutral and forward gears will be further forward.
 The bonus is that I can flip the pole up and behind the pushpit to rotate the outboard for servicing from the cockpit.

 CONSTRUCTION - The rod end fitting is screwed into the end of the fibreglass pole that was previously filled with G-Flex epoxy.
-Cap the pole end to seal it tight, drill a couple of 1/8" holes across the pole ~3" up from the end, inject epoxy with a syringe, tape the holes shut, leave it standing in a warm corner while you have a rum while it cures. |
+Cap the pole end to seal it tight, drill a couple of 1/8" holes across the pole ~3" up from the end, inject epoxy with a syringe, tape the holes shut, leave it standing in a warm corner while you sip a rum as it cures.

 The aluminum ski pole has been repurposed to support the furler when the mast is down.
 It saves a lot of time at the ramp. |